clairefro/learn-rw/README.md

 In an effort to make getting started with Redwood more accessible to wider audiences, this site extracts 'core learning content' like tutorials so that it can be continuously localized.
 Kinda like https://www.learnstorybook.com/

-redwoodjs.com is the official site for Redwood and is thus the beacon of truth.
-Redwoodjs has much more goodies like news, cookbooks, roadmaps, contribution guidelines, and of course: [stickers](https://redwoodjs.com/stickers).
+[redwoodjs.com](https://redwoodjs.com/) is the official site for Redwood and is thus the beacon of truth.
+That site has much more goodies like news, cookbooks, roadmaps, contribution guidelines, and of course: [stickers](https://redwoodjs.com/stickers).

 ### Roadmap